-The SV shall perform job duties in a positive, helpful manner providing exceptional customer service.
+The Veterinarian shall perform job duties in a positive, helpful manner providing exceptional customer service.
 This person will share information and represent WHS with activities and behaviors designed to improve our reputation in the community and enhance the public’s knowledge of animal welfare as well as knowledge of WHS mission and programs.
 In addition, they will occasionally perform clinical and surgical veterinary duties in a high volume, high quality spay and neuter, general surgery and diagnostic clinic where patients include shelter owned animals and animals surrendered to WHS from the general public or as the result of cruelty investigations.

 - Provide veterinary examinations, perform diagnostic procedures, and recommend treatment plans for dogs and cats in the care of WHS.